techemayo/D2D_Wholesale/README.md

 Getting Started & Installation:
 For getting started with the template you have to follow the below procedure.
-First navigate to the chawkbazar directory.

 Step 1 : Configure your env file
 Within the project directory you'll find a .env.local.template file just rename it as .env.local.